chenxun0618/TCP-IP-stack/README.md

 This program simulates a small TCP/IP stack, where the "client" communicates with an HTTP server to retrieve a document.

-The log file shows all the packet transmission between the client and the server.
+The log file shows all the packet transmissions between the client and the server.